yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Now you can enjoy the game in all its splendour, without sacrificing any details.

-While working on optimising the GPU code, Maide found a way to squeeze more performance out of the game.
+While profiling the GPU code, Maide found a way to squeeze more performance out of the game.
 By {{< gh-hovercard "10668" "combining vertex and transform feedback buffer bindings" >}} instead of binding them individually, thousands of API calls per frame can be avoided.
 This leads to a small 1-3% improvement in framerates in general, but it manages to boost Tears of the Kingdom by a whopping 17%.
-The tests were performed with a Ryzen 5 5600X, it’s very likely that newer CPUs will see bigger gains.
+The tests were performed with a Ryzen 5 5600X, so it’s very likely that newer CPUs will see even bigger gains.

 By adding some {{< gh-hovercard "10818" "additional samples checks" >}} when finding the correct render target, [vonchenplus](https://github.com/vonchenplus) fixed the device loss crashes that affected `Fire Emblem Engage` while playing in handheld mode, as well as the squished character portraits that affected some systems.
-This change also fixes incorrect colour and shadows in `SPONGEBOB SQUAREPANTS THE COSMIC SHAKE`.
+This change additionally fixes incorrect colour and shadows in `SPONGEBOB SQUAREPANTS THE COSMIC SHAKE`.

 {{< single-title-imgs-compare
 	"Yeah that portrait wasn’t very engaging, your excellency (Fire Emblem Engage)"